keymanapp/keyman/windows/src/desktop/help/basic/enable-or-disable-keyboard.md

 ---
-title: Keyboard Task - Enable and Disable a Keyboard {#basic_disable_keyboard}
+title: Keyboard Task - Enable or Disable a Keyboard
 ---

 Keyman keyboards can be enabled and disabled.
+When disabled, they are removed from the list of keyboards you can select from, but they are not uninstalled.

-**Disabling a Keyman keyboard**
+## Disabling a Keyman keyboard

 Disabling a Keyman keyboard removes it from the Keyman menu and Keyman Toolbox but does not uninstall the keyboard.
 This is useful if: